jakemulley/jakemulley.github.io/src/index.md

   order: 0
 ---

-👋 I'm currently working in the [Platforms and Architecture](https://mojdigital.blog.gov.uk/) team at [Ministry of Justice](https://www.gov.uk/government/organisations/ministry-of-justice) as **Lead Technical Architect**.
+👋 I'm currently working in the [Platforms and Architecture](https://mojdigital.blog.gov.uk/) team at [Ministry of Justice](https://www.gov.uk/government/organisations/ministry-of-justice) as a **Principal Technical Architect**.

 [Read more about me &rarr;](/about)